Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-Processor $p_i$ can decide $v$ (line~\ref{ln:cupEqMore}) whenever $values^1_i = \{v\} \land v=\mathrm{randomBit}_i(r_i)$ holds.
+Node $p_i$ can decide $v$ (line~\ref{ln:cupEqMore}) when $values^1_i = \{v\} \land v=\mathrm{randomBit}_i(r_i)$ holds.
 Regardless of the decision, $p_i$ updates its new estimate (line~\ref{ln:estRiGetsV}).
-Processor $p_i$ updates its estimate $est_i[r_i][i]$ with the value, $\mathrm{randomBit}(r))$, obtained by the common coin (line~\ref{ln:estRiGetsRandom}) whenever $values^1_i = \{0, 1\}$.
-This means, that $p_i$ updates the estimated value with a value that a correct processor has proposed.
-Note that the $values^1_i = \{0, 1\}$ case occurs when both $0$ and $1$ were proposed by correct processors.
-The same arguments hold also for round numbers $r>1$, and therefore, a decided value must be a value proposed earlier by a correct processor {$p_j$, where $i=j$ can possibly hold.} \end{lemmaProof}
+Processor $p_i$ updates its estimate $est_i[r_i][i]$ with the value, $\mathrm{randomBit}(r))$, obtained by the RCC (line~\ref{ln:estRiGetsRandom}) whenever $values^1_i = \{0, 1\}$.
+This means, that $p_i$ updates the estimated value with a value that a correct node has proposed.
+Note that the $values^1_i = \{0, 1\}$ case occurs when both $0$ and $1$ were proposed by correct nodes.
+The same arguments hold also for round numbers $r>1$, and therefore, a decided value must be a value proposed earlier by a correct node {$p_j$, where $i=j$ can possibly hold.} \end{lemmaProof}